 We have this simplistic idea that intimacy equals sex and sex equals intimacy.
-We need to move away from this to a broader definition of intimacy that includes connection between the two spouses in a marriage on every level: body, soul and spirit (or physical, emotional, and spiritual).
+We need to move away from this to a broader definition of intimacy that includes a connection between the two spouses in marriage on every level: body, soul, and spirit (or physical, emotional, and spiritual).

 In particular, look at the emotional and spiritual as being precursors or even prerequisites to the physical!

 Did you know that “we are most emotionally invested in a relationship when we depend alone on that relationship for sexual intimacy” (Hill, 2002)?
-That commitment to sexual fidelity should cause us to try to nurture and deepen ouremotional intimacy.
+That commitment to sexual fidelity should cause us to try to nurture and deepen our emotional intimacy.

 Intimacy-killers such as affairs, pornography and mommy porn (through books or movies like 50 Shades of Grey) rob marriages of emotional intimacy.
 Fidelity and loyalty are critical (marital commitment is one of the top 5 predictors of marital success), so make sure you continue to build them into your marriage.
 Remember, being close emotionally leads to being close physically!

-There is a couple interesting little tidbits in the research about this.
+There are a couple of interesting little tidbits in the research about this.
 1 – Men are more likely than women to expect sexual behavior in the absence of emotional closeness and 2 – Women are more likely to agree to sex when her husband expresses value for her and provides nurturance and comfort to her.

 These facts emphasize our point to husbands – Husband, touch your wife’s heart before you touch her body!

 Emotional intimacy is more important as a segue to arousal for woman than it is for men.
 I don’t know if this is rooted in our DNA or if we’re just so socialized for it that it works out this way, but that’s how it is!